sinadeau/RNCAN_crown_segmentation/README.md

 # RNCAN Crown Segmentation

 Deep learning pipeline for **tree crown segmentation from multispectral imagery** (RGB or RGB + NIR bands), developed as part of the GLO-7030 *Deep Learning* course project at Laval University (2025).
-The [TreeCountSegHeight](https://github.com/sizhuoli/TreeCountSegHeight) model was fined-tuned using additionnal data from 15,130 trees from 7 plantation sites in British Columbia, Canada.
-The species included in the training data are Western red cedar (\textit{Thuja plicata}, 10,196 trees) and Douglas-fir (\textit{Pseudotsuga menziesii} Mirbel, 4,934 trees).
-The resolution of multispectral images vary from 2,48 and 4,7 cm/pixel.
+The [TreeCountSegHeight](https://github.com/sizhuoli/TreeCountSegHeight) model was fine-tuned using additional data from 15,130 trees from 7 plantation sites in British Columbia, Canada.
+The species included in the training data are Western red cedar (*Thuja plicata* Donn ex D.Don, 10,196 trees) and Douglas-fir (*Pseudotsuga menziesii* Mirb., 4,934 trees).
+The spatial resolution of multispectral images vary from 2,48 to 4,7 cm/pixel.
 For more details and results, see GLO_7030_FINAL_REPORT.pdf.

 This repository builds upon the `TreeCountSegHeight` project and adapts it to the data, preprocessing workflow, configuration, fine-tuning, and inference requirements of this project.

-The repository provides additional notebooks in folder `TreeCountSegHeight/files_added_in_the_repo`, including scripts to prepare multispectral imagery for fine-tuning and inference, and analyze the resulting predictions.
-The configuration files and other functions of the original `TreeCountSegHeight` code was also modified in a few places to adapt to our dataset (file paths, training hyperparameters, multispectral bands used).
+The repository provides additional notebooks in the folder `TreeCountSegHeight/files_added_in_the_repo`, including scripts to prepare multispectral imagery for fine-tuning and inference, and analyze the resulting predictions.
+The configuration files and other functions of the original `TreeCountSegHeight` code were also modified in a few places to adapt to our dataset (file paths, training hyperparameters, multispectral bands used).

 > **Note:** The `TreeCountSegHeight` directory contains the upstream project and is not documented in detail here.
 Please refer to the [original repository](https://github.com/sizhuoli/TreeCountSegHeight) for its internal architecture and documentation.